watson-developer-cloud/speech-javascript-sdk/README.md

   Standard `close` event will fire once the underlying websocket is closed and `end` once all of the data is consumed.

 #### Events
-In addition to the standard [Node.js stream events](https://nodejs.org/api/stream.html), the following events are fired:
+Follows standard [Node.js stream events](https://nodejs.org/api/stream.html), in particular:

-* `result`: an individual result object from the results array.
-  May include final or interim transcription, alternatives, word timing, confidence scores, etc. depending on passed in options.
-  Note: Listening for `result` will automatically put the stream into flowing mode.
+* `data`: emits either final Strings or final/interim result objects depending on if the stream is in objectMode
+* `end`: emitted once all data has been consumed.

-(Note: there are several other events, but they are intended for internal usage)
+(Note: there are several custom events, but they are deprecated or intended for internal usage)

 ### Class `FormatStream()`